wids-tucson/wids-tucson-2021/content/sessions/panel-1b.markdown

     </TD>
   </TR>
   <TR>
-    <TD COLSPAN="3">I am a PhD candidate at the Department of Hydrology and Atmospheric Sciences.
-My research is mainly focused on hydrological conditions over drylands.
-As a mom of a 13-month old, I have been trying to balance work and life during
-      the pandemic.
-I am looking forward to learning from other women in data science and sharing my own experiences. </TD>
+    <TD COLSPAN="3">Liling Chang is a Ph.D. candidate at the Department of Hydrology and  Atmospheric Sciences at the University of Arizona.
+Her Ph.D. research is mainly focused on hydrological conditions over drylands.
+Her research involves analyzing remote sensing data and conducting model experiments.
+She is looking forward to learning from other women in data science and sharing her own experiences. </TD>
   </TR>

   <!--- #################Speaker 2############## --->